lukdog/pyPdfTools/README.md

 ```

 ###### Example:

 If you have to **scan** a document composed by a lot of sheet you can scan first the _odd pages_, after that you can _turn paper block_ and scan the _even pages_ in **reverse** order, with this tool you can simply **merge odd and even pages** in final document in this way:

 ```bash
 pdfMerger -q -r 0 -o final.pdf -a odd.pdf even.pdf
 ```
+> this example is situation that lead me to develop this tools.
+Yes i know, there are a lot of similar tools for all os, but i wanted something that was really customizable and light

 ###### Using it in python Project

 ```python